 Living in London can be wild.
-The nightlife is buzzing with scenes to suit anyone’s cup-of-tea.
-There’s plenty of entertainment, art and cultural events to inspire the creativity within -but it’s also one of the loneliest, most expensive and saddest parts of the world to live in when you’re over-worked, tired and broke.
+The nightlife is buzzing with scenes to suit everybody.
+There’s plenty of entertainment, art and cultural events to inspire the creativity within.
+It’s also one of the loneliest, most expensive and saddest parts of the world to live in when you’re over-worked, tired and broke.

-With hurricane Brian approaching, I went into Tunbridge wells woods (yes this is the one where the big sex party happened), but we weren’t there for any of that of course, just good-old traditional fun.
-With learnt how to make shelters, build animal traps and make fire out of friction away from our normal life ATM’s, technology, Tesco’s or any other supermarkets, electricity, and yes….
-No Wifi *shock horror*
+Apparently, yes.
+With hurricane Brian approaching, I went into Tunbridge wells woods (yes this is the one where the big sex party happened), but we weren’t there for any of that of course, just good old-fashioned fun.
+We learnt how to make shelters, build animal traps and make fire out of friction away from our normal life of ATM’s, technology, Tesco’s or any other supermarkets, electricity, and yes….
+No Wifi *shock horror.*

-But it turns out there is stuff today without having your phone within more than arm distance away.
-We came together as a group and learnt how to make animal traps, carve wood, make frictional fires and we did archery.
-Most of all, we came together as a group and had a good laugh.
+But it turns out there is stuff to do without any of the usually distractions.
+We came together as a group and learnt how to make animal traps, carve wood, make frictional fires and shot targets with bow and arrows.

 Listen to some of my weekend in the wild with survivalist instructor Yara Ghrewati from Wild Eye Adventures.
 She tells me why nature can have a big boost on your mental health and wellbeing: